lightningd/clightningjs/README.md

 ## Usage
 ### Methods
-You can add a method to the `lightningd` interface, either synchronously :
+A method should take a JSON array as parameter and return either a valid JSON-encodable value :
 ```javascript
 #!/usr/bin/node
 const Plugin = require('clightningjs');